-This figure plots robustness analysis event studies of the IV coefficients and 95% confidence intervals of the specification in Equation 1.
+This figure plots robustness analysis event studies of the scaled reduced form coefficients and 95% confidence intervals of the specification in Equation 3, scaled by the correlation between the leave-one-out 2011 audit rate and the actual 2011 audit rate in the weighted border hospital sample (1.04).
 The omitted year is 2010.
-Each coefficient estimates the effect of a 1pp increase in 2011 audit rate on log Medicare admissions.
-The figures plot the results using different definitions of the border sample: (a) reproduces the main result and defines the border sample to be all hospitals within 100 miles of the RAC border; (b) defines the border sample to be all hospitals within 50 miles of the RAC border, (c) defines the border sample to be all hospitals within 150 miles of the RAC border, (d) defines the border sample to be all hospitals within 100 miles of the RAC border, excluding hospitals within 10 miles of the border, and (e) uses the 100 mile border sample and restricts to hospitals with 2011 audit rate greater than 0.
+Each coefficient estimates the effect of a one percentage point increase in 2011 audit rate on log Medicare admissions.
+The figures plot the results using different definitions of the border sample: (a) reproduces the main result and defines the border sample to be all hospitals within 100 miles of the RAC border; (b) defines the border sample to be all hospitals within 50 miles of the RAC border, (c) defines the border sample to be all hospitals within 150 miles of the RAC border, excluding hospitals within 10 miles of the border, and (e) uses the 100 mile border sample and restricts to hospitals with 2011 audit rate greater than 0.
 Data: MEDPAR.